 Tokyo or also known as the Tokyo Metropolis is an amazing and humongous city.
 It is hard to even begin describing its crazy size and amount of people living there.
 It is the most populated city in the world with almost 38 Million people!
 Some parts of the city are so busy that you have to be there to really understand the dynamics and the level of organization that exists for this to work and function as it does.

 There are three parts of Tokyo: Western, Central, and Northern.
 We strategically stayed at the western side and our hotel was 5 mins from the absolute busiest train station in the world, the Shinjuku Station (used by an average of 3.64 million people per day)!
 The location was very convenient since it was right in the middle of the Shinjuku district where you could find tons of busy restaurants, shops, and anything you can imagine.

-If you need to plan something properly when visiting Japan that one thing would be train travel.
+If you need to plan something properly when visiting Japan that one thing would be your train travel.
 Everything (or almost everything) is connected either via train or metro.
 We had our hotel right next to the station so we can do day trips easily and it worked nicely.
-The hotel we stayed at and one we can honestly say that it was good and well priced was Hotel Gracery Shinjuku.
+The hotel we stayed at and one we can honestly say that was good and well priced was Hotel Gracery Shinjuku.
 It is actually located in one of the tallest buildings in that area which also hosts a bunch of good restaurants and a movie theater.

 Things to See

 As you can imagine in such a big city with so much culture and history there are a lot of things to see.
 We initially just enjoyed walking around the city and experiencing the vibe and cuisine.
 Not that you can have enough of that but when we needed a break we visited some of the more recommended and well-known attractions.